 For those of you who don’t know/remember “Forces Favourites” was a radio programme for “tannie en sussie to stuur groete to boetie who was doing hisbit op die grens.
-(Or in English for the benefit of our internationalreaders a dedications programme for family to send greetings to the boysfighting on the borders of South Africa).
+(Or in English for the benefit of our international readers a dedication programme for families to send greetings to the boys fighting on the borders of South Africa).

-The album opens with the upbeat jive punk “Pambere” by Mapantsula which issung in Sotho (I think).
+The album opens with the upbeat jive punk “Pambere” by Mapantsula which issuing in Sotho (I think).
 The tune is great and the word Uhuru keeps cropping up every now and then.

 The feeling then changes as we move into the darker and at times sinister”Potential Mutiny” by Stan James and “Numbered Again” by the Facts.
 There is a bluesy sound underlying these sombre tracks.

-The raw and punky “Whitey” by the Softies and “Don’t Believe” by In Simple English are both reminscent of the Ella Mental, especially the latter which feature a great vocal performance which if it isn’t Heather Mac, it sounds a lot like her.
+The raw and punky “Whitey” by the Softies and “Don’t Believe” by In Simple English are both reminiscent of Ella Mental, especially the latter which features a great vocal performance which if it isn’t Heather Mac, it sounds a lot like her.

 “Too much resistance” by Nude Red opens with a superb sax sound.
-The song is vibrant, tuneful yet has a punky / ska edge to it.
-This to me is the best song on the album and had it not been for it’s political message cold have been a hit.
+The song is vibrant, and tuneful yet has a punky/ska edge to it.
+This to me is the best song on the album and had it not been for its political message could have been a hit.